matthewfritz/race-around-the-kingdom/README.md

 `proxy.php` - Performs request proxying from the 2010-10-28 version.

-`search.txt` - Static Foursquare API response payload used to generate `places.json` and `places.xml` from the 2010-10-28 version.
+`search.txt` - Static Foursquare API response payload used to generate the `places.json` and `places.xml` data files from the 2010-10-28 version.

 ## Data Notes